cado-security/product-help/docs/cado-response/discovery-import/import/aws/aws-ec2.md

 ![Saved Script - Step 1](/img/aws-ec2-runcommand3.png)

-In Step 2, provide the location of the file (valid S3 URL) that is to be downloaded onto the target system.
+In Step 2, provide the location of the file (valid S3 URI) that is to be downloaded onto the target system.
 In this example, it is the Volexity Surge binary, which is required to run the script.
 Cado will transfer this file onto the target system and this file can be referenced in the script using the variable `$INPUT`. *Note, this step is not available for Windows scripts.*

 ![Saved Script - Step 2](/img/aws-ec2-runcommand4.png)